 Creams and gels are a common method of hormone therapy because they both simple to use and discreet.

-But, this delivery method comes with some risks.
+However, this delivery method comes with some risks.
 Hormone creams and gels may transfer from one person to another through contact with the area where the cream was applied.
-This expose kids, pets, and partners to the therapy and impact their health.
+This exposes kids, pets, and partners to the therapy and can impact their health.

 Pills are also a common method of hormone therapy.
 Pills allow for precise dosing and travel easily.
 However, much like creams and gels, they can be inconvenient.

 Most pills have to be taken at least once a day, depending on the prescription.
 If you skip a dose, your treatment may be impacted.
 Furthermore, pills have to compete with the harsh environment of the gut.
 While most pills are designed to be effectively absorbed as they travel through your GI tract, this delivery method does not offer the consistency achieved by other delivery methods.